-Every year, Planned Parenthood health centers serve nearly three million women, men, and young people in the U.S. They provide basic preventive health care like birth control, cancer screenings, and STD tests.
-Planned Parenthood also implements a variety of education programs to meet the needs of local communities including parent-child workshops and presentations on a wide array of topics of sexual and reproductive health.
+Every year, Planned Parenthood health centers serve 2.4 million women, men, and young people in the United States.
+They provide basic preventive health care like birth control, cancer screenings, and STD tests.
+Planned Parenthood also implements a variety of education programs to meet the needs of local communities, including parent-child workshops and presentations on a wide array of topics of sexual and reproductive health.

-Across the country, about a quarter of Planned Parenthood's patients are Latinos.
-Each one of those patients — more than 600,000 of them — have stories of their own.
+Across the country, nearly one-quarter of Planned Parenthood's patients are Latinos.
+Each one of those patients — nearly 500,000 of them — have stories of their own.
 Has Planned Parenthood been there for you?
 Share your story.

 Planned Parenthood is committed to long-term partnership with the Latino community and fighting and advocating on the issues that are important.
-Whether it's through the Raiz program that works with local organizations and leaders on a range of issues or by taking an unwavering stance that comprehensive immigration reform must include increased access to health care, we are here.
+Whether it's through the Raíz program, which works with local organizations and leaders on a range of issues, or by taking an unwavering stance that comprehensive immigration reform must include increased access to health care, we are here.

-Planned Parenthood health centers see more than 600,000 members of the Latin@ community every year and have been engaged in advocacy battles at various levels with numerous community partners throughout the years.
-The Raíz (Spanish for "root") program is a unique program implemented by Planned Parenthood Federation of America that works to build long-term, sustainable, community organizing structures in authentic partnership with the Latin@ community.
+Planned Parenthood health centers see nearly 500,000 members of the Latin@ community every year and have been engaged in advocacy battles at various levels with numerous community partners throughout the years.
+Raíz (Spanish for "root") is a unique program implemented by Planned Parenthood Federation of America that works to build long-term, sustainable, community organizing structures in authentic partnership with the Latin@ community.
 Active in five states— Arizona, Colorado, New Mexico, Texas and Florida — local organizers work with Planned Parenthood affiliates and community partners to develop volunteer leaders and speak out about issues affecting the local Latin@ community.

 Promotores, a Spanish word meaning "promoters," or community health workers, are educators and outreach workers who provide their neighbors, friends, and families with health education and connect them to high-quality, low-cost services in their communities.
 As integral members of target communities, promotores are able to reach community members and start conversations about health in ways that are culturally and linguistically appropriate.